About the business and the role

 SEDA College (Victoria) is the leader of applied learning for Year 11 & 12 students.
 We partner with peak industry organisations to provide our students unique opportunities and experiences specific to their interests.
 Our students will receive a tailored career plan to develop key employability and life skills for a successful future.
-SEDA College has an exciting opportunity for a qualified and motivated Pathways Advisor to join our team located in Hawthorn East.
+SEDA College is currently seeking qualified and motivated Education Engagement Assistants to join our team located either in Dandenong or Deer Park.

 Job tasks and responsibilities

 The Education Engagement Assistant’s role is to assist students and the classroom teacher to enhance the student experience.
 This will involve supervising the students in the workshop to ensure that they are competent in the practical components of the Building and Trade certificate.

 Overseen by the Education Support Manager the Education Engagement Assistant will be a part of the Education team.
 In the classroom the role will require developing a positive working relationship with the teacher and students.
 The Education Engagement Assistant can expect to work with students one to one or in small groups.